 Eight marks count towards classification: the four compulsory courses in Year One, the dissertation, and the best three marks from the optional courses in Year Two.
-The lowest mark of the optional courses will automatically be excluded from the marks that will count towards the degree classification.
+The lowest mark of the optional courses (listed at Paper 6 in the programme Regulations) will automatically be excluded from the marks that will count towards the degree classification.
 Any failed or Bad Failed courses that count towards classification will be treated in accordance with paragraph 3.2 of the Classification Scheme above.
 A degree cannot be awarded where a candidate receives a Bad Fail mark in any course.